 [Original paper by Peter Cihon, Jonas Schuett, Seth D. Baum]

 Private industry is at the forefront of AI research and development.
-Corporate AI researchers publish more than their academic counterparts, and their research is often productized into AI systems deployed around the world.
+AI is a major focus of the technology industry, which includes some of the largest corporations in the world.
 As AI research and development has an increasingly outsized impact on the world, it is essential to ensure that the governance of the field’s leading companies supports the public interest.

 Opportunities to improve the corporate governance of AI

 The opportunities to improve AI corporate governance are diverse.
 The paper surveys opportunities for nine different types of actors:

 - Management can establish policies, translate policies into practice, and create structures such as oversight committees.